 Thomson had hit on a process to measure the properties of atomic masses.
 This process led to the development of the mass spectrometer.
 Francis William Aston, one of Thomson's students, continued the research and built a functioning mass spectrometer.
 Aston went on to win a Nobel Prize in chemistry for his work identifying isotopes.

 Although many other scientists made observations of atomic particles during the time of Thomson's experiments, his discoveries led to a new understanding of electricity and atomic particles.
-Thomson is rightfully credited with the discovery of the isotope and mass spectrometers.
+Thomson is rightfully credited with the discovery of the isotope and the invention of mass spectrometers.
 These accomplishments contributed to the evolution of knowledge and discovery in physics that have continued to the present.